NCL-PYRAMID/PYRAMID-HiPIMS/README.md

 ```

 ### Running Locally
+The DAFNI HiPIMS application is not designed to be run locally.

 ### Running Tests
-There is a test python script which runs a singleGPU example case.
+There is a test python script which runs a single GPU example case.
+Firstly, download the test data from DAFNI, as outlined in `data/inputs/README.md`.
+Then the test application can be run using
 ```
 cd $HIPIMS_ROOT
 python singleGPU_example.py
 ```
+The results of the simulation should appear in the data/outputs directory.

 ## Deployment
 ### Local
-A local Docker container that mounts the test data can be built using:
+Build the Docker container for the HiPIMS application using a standard `docker build` command.
 ```
 docker build . -t pyramid-hipims
 ```

-MISSING
+The container is designed to mount a local directory for reading and writing.
+For testing locally, download the test data from DAFNI, as outlined in `data/inputs/README.md`.
+Then the test application can be run using
 ```
-NewcastleCivilCentre/output
+docker run -v "$(pwd)/data:/data" pyramid-hipims
 ```
+Data produced by the application will be in data/outputs.
+Note that because of the way that Docker permissions work, these data will have `root/root` ownership permissions.
+You will need to use elevated `sudo` privileges to delete the outputs folder.

 ### Production
 #### DAFNI upload